lcbc-epfl/data_management/doc/good_practices.rst

     For software and for data.
 A list of recommended file format can be found at https://researchdata.epfl.ch under "TOOLS --> EPFL Recommended File Formats".
+    This means writing script in python rather than Matlab, saving in odf or csv rathern than in xlsx format.

 * **Organize and describe your data.**